WordPress/gutenberg/docs/designers-developers/faq.md

 No. [TinyMCE](https://www.tinymce.com/) is only used for the "Classic" block.

-## What browsers do Gutenberg support?
+## What browsers does Gutenberg support?

 Gutenberg works in modern browsers, and Internet Explorer 11.